Last updated on June 21st, 2021

-Niacin test: All species of mycobacterium produces Niacin (nicotinic acid) and the Mycobacterium tuberculosis accumulates the most.
+All species of Mycobacterium produce niacin (nicotinic acid) and Mycobacterium tuberculosis accumulates the most.
 A positive niacin test provides preliminary evidence that an organism that exhibits a buff-colored, slow-growing rough colony may be M. tuberculosis.

-Nitrate Reduction test: Mycobacterium tuberculosis is a strongly nitrate positive organism.
+Mycobacterium tuberculosis is a strongly nitrate-positive organism.
 This test is valuable for the identification of M. tuberculosis, M. kansasii, M. szulgai and M. fortuitum.

-Catalase test: Semiquantitative catalase test is used for the identification of Mycobacteria.
-Catalase is an enzyme which splits Hydrogen peroxide to water and oxygen and positive catalase test is indicated by formation of gas bubbles.
-Most species of Mycobacteria, except for certain strains of M. tuberculosis complex (Some isoniazid resistant strains) and M. gastri, produce catalase enzyme.
+A semiquantitative catalase test is used for the identification of Mycobacteria.
+Catalase is an enzyme that splits hydrogen peroxide into water and oxygen and a positive catalase test is indicated by the formation of gas bubbles.
+Most species of Mycobacteria, except for certain strains of M. tuberculosis complex (some isoniazid-resistant strains) and M. gastri, produce catalase enzyme.

-Tween 80 hydrolysis test: Tween 80 hydrolysis test is used to separate the species of Photochromogens, scotochromogens and nonchromogens.
-Non pathogenic slow growing scotochromogens and nonchromogens produce a lipase that is able to hydrolyze Tween 80 (the detergent polyoxyethylene sorbitan monooleate) into oleic acid and polyoxyethylated sorbitol, where as pathogenic species do not.
+Tween 80 hydrolysis test is used to separate the species of Photochromogens, scotochromogens, and nonchromogens.
+Nonpathogenic slow-growing scotochromogens and nonchromogens produce a lipase that is able to hydrolyze Tween 80 (the detergent polyoxyethylene sorbitan monooleate) into oleic acid and polyoxyethylated sorbitol, whereas pathogenic species do not.

-Arylsulfatase test: Arylsulfatase enzyme is present in most mycobacteria.
+Arylsulfatase enzyme is present in most mycobacteria.
 The rate by which arylsulfatase enzyme breaks down phenolphthalein disulfate into phenolphthalein (which forms a red color in the presence of sodium bicarbonate) and other salts is used to differentiate certain strains of Mycobacteria.
-3 day arylsulfatase test is used to identify potentially pathogenic rapid growers such as M. fortuitum and M. chelonae.
-Slow growing M. marinum and M. szulgai are positive in the 14 day arylsulfatase test.
+Three-day arylsulfatase test is used to identify potentially pathogenic rapid growers such as M. fortuitum and M. chelonae.
+Slow-growing M. marinum and M. szulgai are positive in the 14-day arylsulfatase test.